drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 		If USE_CUSTOM_CH4_OH_ENTRY is True, then we overwrite the OH field line in ``HEMCO_Config.rc`` with this entry.
 Note that backslashes need to be escaped with a front slash.
 Here is an example entry: ``* GLOBAL_OH  $ROOT\/OH\/v2014-09\/v5-07-08\/OH_3Dglobal.geos5.47L.4x5.nc OH           1985\/1-12\/1\/0 C xyz kg\/m3 * - 1 1``

+.. option:: TROPOMI_CO extension

+	Specialized TROPOMI CO settings.

+	.. option:: WHICH_TROPOMI_PRODUCT

+		Which TROPOMI product should we use?
+Currently, only "DEFAULT" is supported.

+	.. option:: TROPOMI_CO_FILTERS

+		Apply specialized filters for TROPOMI CO?
+Set to "True" if doing a TROPOMI CO inversion, otherwise set to "False".

+	.. option:: TROPOMI_CO_filter_blended_albedo

+		Filter out TROPOMI CO observations with a blended albedo above this value.
+Set to "nan" to ignore.

+	.. option:: TROPOMI_CO_filter_swir_albedo_low

+		Filter out TROPOMI CO observations with a SWIR albedo below this value.
+Set to "nan" to ignore.

+	.. option:: TROPOMI_CO_filter_swir_albedo_high

+		Filter out TROPOMI CO observations with a SWIR albedo above this value.
+Set to "nan" to ignore.

+	.. option:: TROPOMI_CO_filter_winter_lat

+		Filter out TROPOMI CO observations beyond this latitude in the winter hemisphere.
+Set to "nan" to ignore.

+	.. option:: TROPOMI_CO_filter_roughness

+		Filter out TROPOMI CO observations with a surface roughness above this value.
+Set to "nan" to ignore.

+	.. option:: TROPOMI_CO_filter_swir_aot

+		Filter out TROPOMI CO observations with a SWIR AOT above this value.
+Set to "nan" to ignore.

 .. option:: OMI_NO2 extension

 	Specialized settings for the OMI NO2 operator.